-SonderMind's vision is to redesign behavioral health to become more accessible, approachable, and utilized.
+SonderMind's mission is to redesign behavioral health to become more accessible, approachable, and utilized.

 Working with their product team, my team simplified the portal's learnability and usability, as well as applying their unique branding and style to maintain a cohesive voice throughout the provider experience.